npujol/mystories_backend/README.md

-# myhistories
+# mystories_backend

-This is the backend of blogging
+Project description
+This is a project to write texts and convert them into audio.